About the project

 The majority of the cable will be installed in the right-of-way of the Klondike and Dempster highways.
 The cable will be able to withstand diverse weather conditions and landscapes.

 Construction methods will vary along the route to accommodate changes in terrain.
 For example, most of the cable will be buried underground.
-Some aerial sections may be attached to existing Yukon Energy poles or attached to bridges for water crossings.
+Some aerial sections may be attached to existing Yukon Energy poles, new poles, or attached to bridges for water crossings.

 The government will use existing NorthwesTel facilities located in Dawson City and Inuvik to house terminal equipment.